 Tool marks in the metal are my voice

-For those that may not know, my sister, Sharon passed away just two months ago.
+For those that may not know, my sister, Sharon passed away just a few months ago.
 During the last years of facing her cancer head on, she wrote a book about her journey titled Terminal Hope.
 And in it she mentioned a piece of art that I gave her and what it meant to her.
 Now it means a lot to me.
 It was a dancer I called Petite Fleur.
 She affectionately nicknamed it Flo.
 Sharon wrote,